-Simple Enchilada Casserole w/ Two Minute Enchilada Sauce!
-A fast and healthy version of enchiladas made with layered tortillas instead of rolled- very time saving!
+Easy Enchilada Casserole with Sweet Potato, Corn and Black beans – and optional 5 minute Enchilada Sauce.
+A fast and healthy version of enchiladas made with layered tortillas instead of rolled- time saving!
 Keep it vegetarian or add chicken!

 It is the soul itself that has brought us to this difficult place in order to enlarge us,

-to ask more of us than we planned on giving.
+to ask more of us than we planned on giving.~James Hollis~

-Good morning folks – I hope you are having a lovely relaxing Sunday.
-Here’s a quick and easy dinner idea that is warming and comforting – Enchilada Casserole with my Two Minute Enchilada Sauce.
-It can be kept vegetarian like I have it here, or for heartier appetites, add rotisserie chicken, or ground turkey.
+It can be kept vegetarian like I have it here, or for heartier appetites, add rotisserie chicken, or ground turkey or beef.
 The flavorful enchilada sauce is simple, yet delicious, and whips up in a blender.
-No cooking involved.
-When pressed for time, this is a hearty meal that can be assembled in 15-20 minutes, with the oven doing the rest of the work.
+No cooking involved!
+When pressed for time, this is a hearty meal that can be assembled in 20-25 minutes, with the oven doing the rest of the work.
 Top it with cilantro, avocado and sour cream and dinner is ready!

 It has become my go-to meal when Brian has the guys over for band-night, because I can pre-assemble it and when he’s ready he just plops it in the hot oven for 30 minutes.
 And did I mention how tasty it is?
 It’s SUPER tasty.